akyrafiq/data_viz_new/README.md

 ![](https://github.com/akyrafiq/data_viz_new/blob/main/Visualisation%202/plot/bund/XvP.png)

-Will require a much more in depth writeup and trimming down of results (I currently have over 100 graphs and need to trim down which ones are of actual interest....).
+Will require a much more in depth write-up and trimming down of results (I currently have over 100 graphs and need to trim down which ones are of actual interest....).

 ## Visualisation 3: Cricket

 I am trying to work out the efficiency of the IPL Auction system.
+It's a question I have thought about for a while, as with sports player markets in general (What determines a sport's players value?
+What kind of players are prone to overvaluation/undervaluation?').
 At the moment I only have ball by ball data.
 Just conducting some exploratory analysis on to find the stand out performers each season and then combine this with auction data.
 Ideally want to get it done before the meg auction later this year.

 ![](https://github.com/akyrafiq/data_viz_new/blob/main/Visualisation%203/ipl/plots/boundaries.png)